Platform supply vessel using dynamic positioning with real-time fuel monitoring for DP fuel optimization

 The goal is not to run less power at all costs.

-The goal is to understand whether the power configuration fits the operating condition.
+The goal is to understand whether the vessel’s power configuration matched the operating condition.

 Across a PSV fleet, unnecessary high-power configuration, inefficient generator loading, or extended DP waiting time can increase fuel consumption, engine hours, maintenance exposure, and emissions.